trapcodeio/abolish-docs/docs/validation/methods.md

 ### Wildcard

-The Wildcard rule can be used to define rules that will apply to all keys defined in a rules object.
+The Wildcard rules `*` or `$` can be used to define rules that will apply to all keys defined in a rules object.

 ```javascript
 Abolish.validate(object, {